Borderlands 4: PC Performance Guide - Tame Unreal Engine 5!

 The Unreal Engine 5 Dilemma

-Built on Unreal Engine 5, known for its breathtaking visuals and equally breathtaking performance demands, Borderlands 4 utilizes the engine's highest presets by default.
-This results in a visual feast that can leave even the most powerful PCs gasping for air.
-It's a situation akin to trying to eat an entire Thanksgiving feast in one sitting – impressive, but potentially disastrous.
+Built on Unreal Engine 5, known for its breathtaking visuals and equally breathtaking performance demands, it's highly probable that Borderlands 4 will, by default, push the engine's highest presets.
+This setup, while visually stunning, has historically led to even the most powerful PCs struggling to maintain optimal framerates in other demanding UE5 titles.
+It's a situation akin to trying to eat an entire Thanksgiving feast in one sitting – impressive, but potentially disastrous for your framerate.

-Thankfully, you don't need to sacrifice visual fidelity to achieve playable frame rates.
-A few simple tweaks can dramatically improve your experience.
-The easiest and most effective change is scaling down the game's lighting settings.
-Unreal Engine 5's ray-traced lighting is gorgeous, but it's a performance hog.
-Lowering the setting from Very High to Medium results in a significant performance boost (over 25% in some cases) with barely any noticeable visual difference, especially given Borderlands 4's already stylized art direction.
+Thankfully, you likely won't need to sacrifice visual fidelity entirely to achieve playable frame rates.
+Based on common Unreal Engine 5 optimizations, a few simple tweaks should dramatically improve your experience once the game is live.
+The easiest and most effective change will almost certainly be scaling down the game's lighting settings.
+Unreal Engine 5's ray-traced lighting is gorgeous, but it's a known performance hog.
+Lowering the setting from Very High to Medium in other UE5 titles often results in a significant performance boost (over 25% in some cases) with barely any noticeable visual difference, especially given Borderlands 4's already stylized art direction.
 It's like trading a diamond-encrusted gun for a slightly less shiny, but equally effective, one.

 More Tweaks, More Wins

-Other settings, such as shadow quality and volumetric cloud quality, also offer performance gains, though less dramatic than the lighting adjustment.
+Other settings, such as shadow quality and volumetric cloud quality, also offer performance gains in Unreal Engine 5 games, though often less dramatic than the lighting adjustment.
 But hey, every little bit helps, right?
 Think of it as collecting those tiny Eridium shards – individually insignificant, but cumulatively rewarding.
+Preparing these adjustments can save you precious minutes of troubleshooting once the game drops.

-By making a combination of these adjustments, you can achieve a remarkable performance improvement – over 50% in average frame rate!
-It's the difference between a frustrating slideshow and smooth, enjoyable gameplay.
+By anticipating and making a combination of these adjustments right out of the gate, you could achieve a remarkable performance improvement – potentially over 50% in average frame rate!
+It's the difference between preparing for a frustrating slideshow and ensuring smooth, enjoyable gameplay from day one.
 You'll be able to experience the thrill of the loot hunt without the added stress of constantly lagging behind.
 It's like upgrading your trusty shotgun to a rocket launcher – your enemies won't stand a chance.

 Gearbox's Role

-While these tweaks offer immediate relief, it's worth noting that Gearbox Software could further optimize the game.
+While these anticipated tweaks offer immediate relief, it's worth noting that Gearbox Software will hopefully continue to optimize the game both before and after its September 12 launch.
 Improving shader compilation and fine-tuning the engine's underlying settings could yield even better performance for everyone.
 It's like adding a turbocharger to your already-tuned engine – more power, more fun!

 Conclusion

 So, there you have it.
-With a few simple adjustments, you can transform your Borderlands 4 experience from a performance nightmare into a smooth, loot-filled adventure.
-Go forth, Vault Hunters, and conquer!
+With a few simple, proactive adjustments, you can transform your Borderlands 4 experience from a potential performance nightmare into a smooth, loot-filled adventure from the moment it launches.
+Go forth, Vault Hunters, and prepare to conquer!